 Room size, seating distance and speaker type all matter more than marketing labels here.

-Autumn Ritual Planner (Book a Listening Session)
+Autumn Ritual Planner (Interactive)

-Why Long, Relaxed Sessions Demand In‑Person Auditions
+Why Long, Relaxed Sessions Demand Careful Research

 The gentle shift into autumn is precisely when “harsh vs smooth” and “detailed vs fatiguing” move from marketing language into lived experience.